 As we said earlier, RoR isn’t perfect for all projects but handles many of them well.
 Here are the usual implementations:

-MVPs and early-stage products are the typical implementations, for many of the aforementioned reasons.
-But there’s a lot more that you can build with Ruby on Rails.
+MVPs and early-stage products are the typical implementations, for many of the aforementioned reasons – which you can explore further on our article about Ruby on Rails for MVPs.
+But there’s a lot more that you can build with RoR.

 Ruby on Rails is a breakthrough in lowering the barriers of entry to programming